Audience Analysis: Demographics Enable Effective Targeting

 What Is Demographic Audience Analysis?

-Demographic audience analysis defines and examines an audience by its demographics, including age, geographic location, gender identification, education level, income level, and other statistical data.
+Demographic audience analysis defines and examines an audience by its demographics such as age, geography, gender, education, income, and other statistical data.
 Understanding these characteristics offers insights into an audience’s expectations, the context in which they’re making purchasing decisions, and the cultural influences that should be accounted for.
 Additionally, it is one of the most accessible types of audience analysis because this information is readily available.

 Components of demographic data for audience analysis